 The Appeal hearing is the final stage of WJEC's appeals process.
-If the appellant still considers that an error has occurred, an application for appeal may be made to the relevant regulator.
+If the appellant still considers that an error has occurred, an application for appeal may be made to the relevant regulator in respect of some qualifications.

 5 Malpractice Appeals